 And on site after site, I saw guests on the left call not only for the cancellation of the 4th of July, but the cancellation of our founding fathers and the American flag.

-Anyway, this Fox& Friends interview he did was essentially a promotional piece for his book, and the sensation of our founding fathers and the American flag.
+Anyway, this Fox and Friends interview he did was essentially a promotional piece for his book and the sensational ass nonsense like more tyranny than 76, 1776.

 You know, when he was at the Huffington Post, he asked a question that he would himself answer later, which is, why does Washington ignore climate change?

-So, this is where I really should have figured out that Alex wasn't going to be there for the rest of the episode, because this is pretty early in a segment, and this is usually saved for towards the end.
+So this is where I really should have figured out that Alex wasn't going to be there for the rest of the episode because this is pretty early in a segment.

-Now, it states he's experiencing more tyranny presently than it did during the revolutionary period in 1776, according to an author, historian Douglas McKinnon.
+United States is experiencing more tyranny presently than it did during the revolutionary period in 1776, according to an author, historian, Douglas McKinnon.

-Because the major big banks and the power structure is funding them.
+These are big banks, and the power structure is funding them.

 They're not the rebels.